wavesplatform/docs.wavesplatform/docs/en/waves-node/node-api/transactions.md

 ## Step 2.
 Sign Transaction

-: warning: You can sign a transaction only on behalf of the account from the [node wallet](/en/waves-node/how-to-work-with-node-wallet).
-If you are not the node owner or you want to sign a transaction on behalf of an account outside the node wallet, use [client libraries](/en/building-apps/waves-api-and-sdk/client-libraries/) to sign the transaction.
-See also the [Secure Transactions Signing](/en/building-apps/#secure-transactions-signing) and [How to Create Transaction and Send It to Blockchain](/en/building-apps/how-to/basic/transaction).
+: warning: Using the Node REST API, you can sign a transaction only on behalf of the account from the [node wallet](/en/waves-node/how-to-work-with-node-wallet).
+If you are not the node owner or you want to sign a transaction on behalf of an account outside the node wallet, use [client libraries](/en/building-apps/waves-api-and-sdk/client-libraries/) instead.
+See also the [Secure Transactions Signing](/en/building-apps/#secure-transactions-signing) and [How to Create Transaction and Send It to Blockchain](/en/building-apps/how-to/basic/transaction) articles.

 The following operations are used to generate a signature:

-* [POST /transactions/sign](https://nodes.wavesnodes.com/api-docs/index.html#/transactions/sign) signs a transaction on behalf of the account of the `sender` field.
+* [POST /transactions/sign](https://nodes.wavesnodes.com/api-docs/index.html#/transactions/sign) signs a transaction on behalf of the account whose adderss is specified in the `sender` field.
 * [POST /transactions/sign/{signerAddress}](https://nodes.wavesnodes.com/api-docs/index.html#/transactions/signWithSigner_1) signs a transaction on behalf of the specified account.

-> The operations are not applicable for Exchange transactions and Update Asset info transactions.
+> The operations are not applicable for Exchange transactions and Update Asset Info transactions.

-The endpoints are private, so you should specify your [API key](/en/waves-node/node-api/api-key) in request header.
-In the request body, specify the transaction data in JSON, including `type` and ` sender`.
-If `timestamp` omitted, current node's time is used. `senderPublicKey` is ignored.
+The endpoints are private, so you should specify your [API key](/en/waves-node/node-api/api-key) in the request header.
+In the request body, paste the transaction data in JSON, including `type` and ` sender`.
+If `timestamp` is omitted, current node's time is used. `senderPublicKey` is ignored.

 The operations return the signed transaction in JSON format.
 The response body can be passed as a request body to the [POST /debug/validate](https://nodes.wavesnodes.com/api-docs/index.html#/debug/validate) and [POST /transactions/broadcast](https://nodes.wavesnodes.com/api-docs/index.html#/transactions/signedBroadcast_1) operations (see the next steps).